microsoft/code-with-engineering-playbook/observability/correlation-id.md

 ## The Need

-In a distributed system architecture (micro service architecture), it is highly difficult to understand a single end to end customer transaction flow through the various components.
+In a distributed system architecture (microservice architecture), it is highly difficult to understand a single end to end customer transaction flow through the various components.

 Here are some the general challenges -